Pavelski scores 2 as Stars take 2-1 series lead over Flames - NewsBreak

 Pavelski scores 2 as Stars take 2-1 series lead over Flames

-DALLAS — (AP) — The old goal scorer and the young goalie have put the underdog Dallas Stars out front in their first-round playoff series against the Calgary Flames.

-Joe Pavelski scored twice and got the game-winner on the first power-play goal in the series for Dallas, and Jake Oettinger had 39 saves as the wild-card Stars won 4-2 on Saturday night to take a 2-1 series lead over the Pacific Division champs who have three 40-goal scorers.
+DALLAS (AP) — Joe Pavelski scored twice and got the game-winner on the first power-play goal in the series for Dallas as the Stars beat the Calgary Flames 4-2 on Saturday night to take a 2-1 lead in their first-round Western Conference playoff series.

-Two nights after making 29 saves in a 2-0 win at Calgary that evened the series, the 23-year-old Oettinger got his second playoff victory in his first playoff game on home ice — and the first for the Stars in more than three years.
-That included a tremendous stop on a breakaway chance by Johnny Gaudreau with 3 1/2 minutes left.

-“That’s one big timely save,” coach Rick Bowness said.
-“Jake's doing fantastic.
-He just rock solid back there, not intimidated by the surroundings and the noise."

-The Stars were 0 for 10 with an extra skater in the series, though one of those power plays had been for only 4 seconds earlier in Game 3, before the 37-year-old Pavelski's tiebreaking goal with 9:55 left made it 3-2.
+The Stars were 0 for 10 with an extra skater, though one of those power plays had been for only 4 seconds earlier in Game 3, before Pavelski's tiebreaking goal with 9:55 left made it 3-2.

-Pavelski had made a cross-ice pass on a rush to Vladislav Namestnikov, who then took a shot that bounced of of goalie Jacob Markstrom.
-The puck was knocked in by Pavelski, whose 64 career postseason goals are the most by an American-born skater.
+Pavelski had made a cross-ice pass on a rush to Vladislav Namestnikov, who then took a shot that bounced of goalie Jacob Markstrom.
+The puck was knocked in by the 37-year-old Pavelski, whose 64 career postseason goals are the most by an American-born skater.

-“It’s big.
-It’s another step,” Pavelski, who also had the game-winner in Game 2, said of taking a 2-1 series lead.
-“There’s a lot of effort from up and down the lineup.
-Lots of physicality.
-Guys handing in, taking checks, making plays.”

-Like Oettinger, it was the first home playoff game at the American Airlines Center for Pavelski.
-His first season with the Stars in 2019-20 ended with them making it to the Stanley Cup Final when the entire postseason was played in a bubble in Canada because of the pandemic.
+Jake Oettinger, the 23-year-old goalie for the Stars, had 39 saves in his first playoff game at home.
+It came two nights after his 29 saves in a 2-0 win at Calgary that evened the series.

-Game 4 is Monday night in Dallas, before the series shifts back to Calgary for Game 5 on Wednesday.
+Game 4 is Monday night in Dallas, before the series shifts back to Canada for Game 5 on Wednesday.

-“Our group still feels really good.
-Really confident in our entire ability,” said Calgary veteran center Blake Coleman, who played his first playoff game in Dallas, about a half-hour from where he grew up in Plano, Texas.
-“We win one game and we have home ice back.
-That was our goal here.
-There’s no panic in our room.”

 Radek Faksa scored the first goal for Dallas, and Roope Hintz added an empty-net tally just before the final horn.
 Miro Heiskanen had two assists for the Stars, who also finished with a 44-23 advantage in hits.